AtzoriMarco/InSituPackage/README.md

 In the present version, the operations performed include 1) creation of "slices", *i.e.* lateral view of the domain illustrating the velocity distrbution, 2) visualization of iso surfaces of a certain velocity value, and  3) writing to disk full 3D fields in VTK format.

+**Note:** a test for volume rendering is also included, but it results in a very high computational cost.
+The corresponding call in *pipe.py* is commented.

 The full set of operations performed and the relative time interval is listed in the log file of the simulation, as reported below:
 ```bash